willow-carroll-polzin/EDUSAT/README.md

 ### Team Members
 Max Polzin \
 Keyanna Coghlan \
-Hooman Jazebizadeh \
+Hooman Jazebizadeh

 This document outlines the design of software and hardware for a eletrical power distribution system (EPS) used in "flatsat", a teaching aid simulating a cubesat, aimed for class-room use.
-This repository contains the telemetry, control, and interface software for this system. \
+This repository contains the telemetry, control, and interface software for this system.

 The two main sections of this repo are the EDUSAT Web Application Code (in the folder "EDUSAT_App"), and the EDUSAT Telemetry code for MCU data collection (in the folder "EDUSAT_Telem").

 ## Installation and setup:
 To set up this project:
-1. Run the node .msi file to install nodejs
+1. Install nodejs
-2. Run the yarn .msi file to install yarn
+2. Install yarn
 3. Run the EDUSAT.bat file.
-Two new command prompt windows will open up, as well as a webpage in your browser at localhost:8085
+Two new command prompt windows will open up, as well as a webpage in your browser at *localhost:8085*
 4. If you close the command prompt windows, the GUI will no longer work.
-Keep them open
+Keep them open.

 ## Repo Contents:
 - **EDUSAT.bat**: Main script needed to be excuted, launches web-app.